sjmelia/regexbot/README.md

 `config.js` contains a list of regexes, and a corresponding message, or messages (if an array) to show.

+A function may also be given; which is called with regex matches.

 A simple search and replace for numbers in square brackets then fills in the matches - `[0]` for the whole string, `[1]` for the first match, and so on.